mzivic7/endcord/configuration.md

 - `limit_chat_buffer = 100`
     Number of messages kept in chat buffer.
 Initial buffer is 50 messages and is expanded in scroll direction.
 Limit: 50-1000.
 - `convert_timezone = True`
+    Use local time.
 If set to False, will show UTC time.
 - `send_typing = True`
     Allow `[your_username] is typing...` to be sent.
 - `desktop_notifications = True`